ANDALUCÍA - SEVILLA - TABERNA MANOLO CATECA

 TABERNA MANOLO CATECA

-The current owner, Manuel Navarro, whose nickname is Cateca, hence the new name, took over around ten years ago.
+The current owner, Manuel Navarro, who goes by Cateca (hence the new name), took over around 12 years ago.

-Although small inside, it always seems popular, day and night, when it is packed with people standing outside drinking and enjoying the Sevilla nightlife.
+Although small inside, it always seems popular, day and night, as it is packed with people standing outside drinking and enjoying Sevilla's nightlife.

 The main thing here is the extensive range of sherries of all types.